SEO & Web Development

 Our Kebab Case Converter automatically formats text with proper hyphen separation for URLs.

-Research from Backlinko's analysis of 11.8 million Google search results shows shorter URLs tend to rank better than longer ones.
-Aim for 3-5 words (30-50 characters) maximum.
-Every word should earn its place:
+Backlinko's analysis of 11.8 million Google search results found that shorter URLs tend to outrank longer ones.
+Shoot for 3-5 words, or roughly 30-50 characters.
+Every word needs to earn its spot:

-Shorter slugs are easier to remember, share on social media, include in printed materials, and type manually.
-They also look cleaner in search results and receive higher click-through rates.
+Shorter slugs are easier to remember, share on social media, print on business cards, and type by hand.
+They also look cleaner in search results, which tends to improve click-through rates.

-Your slug should include 1-2 primary keywords that describe the page content and match search intent.
-Keywords in URLs provide SEO value and help users predict page content before clicking:
+Your slug should contain 1-2 primary keywords that describe the page and match what people are actually searching for.
+Keywords in URLs carry some SEO weight and help visitors predict what they'll find:

 • /python-tutorial-beginners (clear keywords: python, tutorial, beginners)